Ron Chesser, Ph.D., Chairperson

 • At least one of BIOL 3309 , BIOL 3307 , BIOL 3305 , or ZOOL 4312 .

 • PHYS 1403 and PHYS 1404 or PHYS 1408 and PHYS 2401 ; CHEM 1307 , CHEM 1107 , CHEM 1308 , CHEM 1108 , and one semester of organic chemistry, which may be satisfied with CHEM 3305 and CHEM 3105 .

 Students may also satisfy the requirements for the teaching of high school biology under the multidisciplinary science major, with an emphasis in biology.
 This major is administered by the College of Education.

 Those students planning to become high school teachers should minor in secondary education.
 They will be required to take EDSE 4000 for their student teaching experience.
-The university is implementing a new teacher education program that includes a full year of student teaching (two semesters of the senior year) for students beginning their teacher education program in spring 2013 or later.
+The university’s teacher education program includes a full year of student teaching (two semesters of the senior year).
 Please see a College of Education advisor to complete a certification plan.

-For information on graduate programs offered by the Department of Biological Sciences, visit the Graduate School section of the catalog.
+For information on graduate programs offered by the Department of Biological Sciences, visit the Graduate Programs section of the catalog.

 Undergraduate Program Offerings, Course Descriptions & Curricular Tables

 CoursesBIOL - Biology (Undergraduate Courses)BOT - Botany (Undergraduate Courses)MBIO - Microbiology (Undergraduate Courses)ZOOL - Zoology (Undergraduate Courses)